cruise-automation/rbacsync/README.md

    Please refer to the GSuite documentation, as the exact process for doing this may have changed.
-2. Create a GCP service account in the project where you're interested in using the GSuite "robot" account.
+2. Create a GCP service account in the GCP project where you're interested in using the GSuite "robot" account.
 Enable [G Suite Domain-wide Delegation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority) and note the Client ID.
 3. Using the "security" component in the "admin.google.com" console, use the Client ID for the service account and add the following scopes, which are